 Optical scan systems and electronic machines are currently the newest voting technologies.
 Optical scan systems vary depending on where ballots are counted: at a central location (like the county courthouse) or at the voting precinct.
+One advantage of analysis.
+3 One can find a detailed description of each type of voting equipment in a variety of sources (Fischer 2001; Caltech/MIT Voting Technology Project 2001a, 2001b; Brady et al. 2001).

-One advantage of the precinct-count optical scan systems is that they give voters a chance to discover and correct potential mistakes (overvotes and undervotes).
+2 The state government administers elections in Alaska.
+Alaska's boroughs are treated as counties for this the precinct-count optical scan systems is that they give voters a chance to discover and correct potential mistakes (overvotes and undervotes).
 The central-count systems do not have such an error-correction feature.
 DRE machines can be divided into older and newer varieties.
 Older DREs (such as the Shouptronic 1242, which was designed to mimic lever machines) present the entire full-faced ballot at once and typically use a push-button interface (Caltech/MIT Voting Project 2001a).
-Newer DREs (such as the E-Slate and Accuvote-TS machines) typically use a touch-screen interface and allow voters to scroll through the offices and issues on the ballot (as in Votomatic punch card ballots).
+The newer generation of DREs (such as the E-Slate and Accuvote-TS machines) typically use a touch-screen interface and allow voters to scroll through the offices and issues on the ballot (as in Votomatic punch card ballots).